suhailshergill/extensible-effects/README.md

 `(Member (Exc e) r, Member (State s) r) => ...` it is possible to use the type operator `<::` and write
 `[ Exc e, State s ] <:: r => ...`, which has the same meaning.

+It might be convenient to include the necessary language extensions and the disabling of the class-constriant warnings in the cabal-file of your project.
+*Explanation is work in progress*

 ## Other Effects